-Application forms are available from the Research and Scholarships Office or may be downloaded from the webpage.
+Application forms are available from the Scholarships Office webpage.

 Postgraduate Research Support Scheme (PRSS)

 The Postgraduate Research Support Scheme (PRSS) is available to PhD, DArts, and MPhil candidates.
 Applications are administered through the Faculty of Arts and Social Sciences Office.
 This scheme provides additional funding for research expenses up to $1,200 (or $2,000 for overseas travel).
 Eligible candidates may apply for funding for expenses such as the following: